 Now that you have installed Vimalin, the first thing to do is to configure it.

-Your backups have to be written somewhere.
-As such, you have to tell Vimalin where you want them to be stored.
+Your backups have to be saved somewhere.
+This means that you have to tell Vimalin where you want them to be stored.
 Preferably this is on an external disk or a local network location.
 Making a backup on the same machine is not recommended.
 This is because a backup that not exists anymore when your machine dies, is not a very helpful backup.

 Select the Backup Targets icon to configure a location on where to store your VMs.